-One reason restaurants suffer in terms of sales is a lack of visibility.
-While innovations ranging from free directions to review sites has made it much easier to get a business to get noticed, a location that's difficult to find can make things very difficult.
+One reason a restaurant business suffer in terms of sales is a lack of visibility.
+While innovations ranging from free directions to review sites has made it much easier to get a business to get noticed, a location that’s difficult to find can make things very difficult.
 CNBC said a poor choice in location is among the most cited reasons for restaurant closures.

 What should you look for in a new place for your restaurant?